General Tips - Long Term Homes to Rent with a pet

 If the property needs re-decoration before you let it out and you plan to aim at the pets welcome market, there is less need to decorate it to a high standard, as many pet owners we have spoken to are just glad to find a property that will allow their dog.
 However aim to have suitable floor coverings for pets.
 Hard wearing surfaces in kitchens and hallways are best, and short pile carpets of a sensible colour are ideal for living areas.

-Note to landlords: - Please remember that this is a way of advertising your property only, and pet friendly rentals does not provide all of the services of a letting agency.
-Make sure a solicitor is used to draw up tenancy agreements, and references are obtained before accepting a tenant.
+Note to landlords: - Make sure a solicitor is used to draw up tenancy agreements, and references are obtained before accepting a tenant.